lcroberts/lazylangs.nvim/README.md

-# LazyLanguages.nvim
+# lazylangs.nvim

-LazyLanguages.nvim is a library of pre-made language configurations and mechanisms to easily turn them on and off.
+lazylangs.nvim is a library of pre-made language configurations and mechanisms to easily turn them on and off.
 It also provides easy mechanisms to override/extend existing configurations.

-LazyLanguages.nvim is a plugin built on top of [Lazy.nvim](https://github.com/folke/lazy.nvim) to provide premade language specific configuration and to enable easily enabling/disabling certain languages.
+lazylangs.nvim is a plugin built on top of [Lazy.nvim](https://github.com/folke/lazy.nvim) to provide premade language specific configuration and to enable easily enabling/disabling certain languages.
 I found myself commonly needing to use different languages for